Skip to Content

 I can’t wait to see how this little club evolves and grows, and I really hope that you’ll be joining me for book #1!

-I love history and etymology, and I found this book fascinating!
+I love history and etymology, so I found this book fascinating!

 This book tracks the origins of the word Sustainability and how it’s become used so prevalently in our modern society.